vlatan/picogen/README.md

     └── sitemap.xml     // sitemap
 ```

+During the build, all the files in the `static/favicons` directory will be copied over to the root of the build too.

 Variables `posts`, `pages` and `categories` that contain all posts, pages and categories are made available to all `jinja` templates.
 Additionaly, single `post`, `page` and `category` variables are available in templates with the same names respectively.